BraunMichael/Misc/README.md

 # Misc
 Miscellaneous Code, see https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a Github markdown cheatsheet

+# Merging Github Repos
+See the [MergingRepos](MergingRepos.MD) file for how to merge Github repos (especially those owned by others) with your own code.

 # UbuntuSetup.txt
 Script and information for setting up a new Ubuntu install and some desired programs.
 Use in combination with readme at https://github.com/BraunPenguin/InstanceSegmentation-Detectron2 for Instance Segmentation.